EnricoMi/publish-unit-test-result-action/README.md

 ### GitHub Actions job summary

-The results are added to the job status page of the workflow that runs this action:
+The results are added to the job summary page of the workflow that runs this action:

 ![job summary example](misc/github-job-summary-full.png)